-Pays enrollment fees ONLY.
-Students with a CCPG must pay the required health fee, College Service Charge and materials fees or the student will be dropped from their classes.
+This grant only covers enrollment fees.
+Students with a CCPG must pay the required health fee, College Service Charge and materials fees.
+Not paying these fees prior to the semester start may result in a student being dropped from their classes.

 If a student will be receiving a scholarship to help pay for their tuition, please contact the Admissions & Records immediately after registering for classes to avoid being dropped, (714) 895-8306.
-Students may also need to contact the Financial Aid office with outside scholarship information so arrangements for payment can be made to Golden West College.
+Students may also need to contact the Financial Aid Office with outside scholarship information so arrangements for payment can be made with Golden West College.

 Third Party Payments

 If a student's tuition is going to be paid by a Third Party, i.e. Boeing, CA Department of Rehabilitation, Vocation Rehab or Tuition Assistance, once the student has registered in classes, please submit the paperwork to the Admissions & Records Office immediately to avoid being dropped for non-payment.
 (714) 895-8306.

 If a student is receiving Chapter 33 Post 9/11 or Chapter 31 Vocational Rehabilitation & Employment educational benefits, please contact Veterans Services immediately after registering and prior to payment.
 Students may be eligible to have some or all of the fees deferred.
 For additional information, call (714) 895-8140.
 Please see the website for more information: https://www.goldenwestcollege.edu/enrollment/admissions/vet-students/index.html